mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The derivation of the update secret depends on the change being made, as described below.

-For UserAdd or GroupAdd, the new user does not know the prior epoch init secret.
+For Add, the new user does not know the prior epoch init secret.
 Instead, entropy from the prior epoch is added via the update secret, and an all-zero vector with the same length as a hash output is used in the place of the init secret.